-CCSM4 has less variability in the LSMP index than does the reanalysis data as can be seen in figure 18.7.
+CCSM4 bias is evident in the LSMP index.
+The LSMP index varies less in CCSM4 data than it does in reanalysis data as can be seen in Fig.16.7.
 The standard deviation is 0.9 in the reanalysis data, but less than 0.8 in the model data.
 The skew is too little in the model (-0.11) versus the reanalysis data (-0.16).
 Even so, the CCSM4 data have fewer events above a given threshold that occurs rarely in the observations (reanalysis data).
 For example, using a the threshold of 2.0 corresponds to the top ~2% of the LSMP index for the reanalysis data (1951-2005) but the corresponding index for CCSM4 data have fewer than half as many members (50 instead of 111).
 These model biases hold for sub periods as well, with one exception, the model has a slight trend of increasing values that is not seen in the reanalysis LSMP index values.
 Grotjahn (2013) found a similar under-prediction of events though the average duration (~2.5 days) agreed well with reanalysis data.

 Keeping in mind these biases, one can consider how the model simulates California hot spells LSMPs in future climate.
-Figure 18.8 shows how the distribution of LSMP index in CCSM4 evolves for two representative concentration pathways (RCPs).
+Fig.16.8 shows how the LSMP index distribution in CCSM4 evolves for two representative concentration pathways (RCPs).
 The RCPs are defined in Moss et al. (2008).
 Both RCP scenarios show a shift to higher LSMP index values: about half a standard deviation for RCP4.5 and nearly a full standard deviation higher for RCP8.5.
 The magnitude of the skew is generally larger than in the historical simulations by this model.
 Hence, the mean and median are shifting more than the extreme values.
-Curiously, in the lower emission scenario the distributions are shifted but, the interdecadal variation does not show a continuing shift, and possibly a decline in the bulk of the index values.
-In contrast, for the higher emission scenario, each later distribution has a clear shift of the whole pattern to a higher value.
-These changes have implications for the durations of extremes and raise some questions.